nicolekrason0329/SQL/README.md

-Nicole Krason's SQL Portfolio
+<b>Nicole Krason's SQL Portfolio</b>

-Welcome to my SQL Portfolio!
+<b>Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+Feel free to take a look and reach out if you have any questions.</b>